Property Insurance Platform

 Goals

-Our team was tasked with designing and shipping a file management MVP that could:
+I started by designing and launching a file management MVP (like Google Drive) for the platform that could:

-• Organize thousands of documents across multiple client accounts
+• Organize hundreds of thousands of documents across multiple client accounts

 • Increase platform value by replacing the need for third-party storage tools